The Art and Practice of Data Science Pipelines: A Comprehensive Study of Data Science Pipelines In Theory, In-The-Small, and In-The-Large: DS Pipeline in Theory

 \subsection{Representative Pipeline in Theory}

-The labeled pipelines\footnote{https://github.com/sumonbis/DS-Pipeline/blob/main/pipelines.pdf} with their stages are visually illustrated in the artifact~\cite{sumon2021pipeline}.
+The labeled pipelines with their stages are visually illustrated in the artifact \tabref{tab:label}.
 We found that pipelines in theory can be both software architecture and \textit{team processes} unlike pipelines in-the-small and in-the-large.
 Through the labeling process, we separated those team processes (25 out of 71), which are discussed in \secref{subsec:characteristics-in-theory}.

 \textbf{RQ1a: What is a representative definition of the DS pipe\-line in theory?} From the empirical study, we created a representative rendition of DS pipeline with 3 layers, 11 stages and possible connections between stages as shown in \fignref{lc}.
 Each shaded box represents a DS stage that performs certain sub-tasks (listed under the box).
 In the preprocessing layer, the stages are \textit{data acquisition}, \textit{preparation}, and \textit{storage}.
 The preprocessing stage \textit{study design} only appeared in team process pipelines that comprise requirement formulation, specification, and planning, which are often challenging in data science.
 The algorithmic steps and data processing are done in the model building layer. \textit{Modeling} does not necessarily imply the existence of an ML component, since DS can involve custom data processing or statistical modeling.
 Post-processing layer includes the tasks that take place after the results have been generated.
-The DS pipeline stages are described in \fignref{tab:stages-description}.
+The DS pipeline stages are described in \tabref{tab:stages-description}.

 \textbf{RQ1b: What are the frequent and rare stages of the DS pipeline in theory?} The frequency of stage can depend on the focus of the pipeline or its importance in certain context (ML, big-data management).
 Among 46 DS pipelines (which are not team processes), \fignref{freq} shows the number of times each stage appears.
 A few pipelines present stages with broad terminology that fit multiple stage-definitions.
 In those cases, the pipelines were labeled with the fitted stages and counted multiple times. \textit{Modeling, data preparation, and feature engineering} appear most frequently in the literature.
 While \textit{modeling} is present in 93\% of the pipelines, other model related stages (\textit{feature engineering, training, evaluation, prediction}) are not used consistently.
 Often \textit{training} is not considered as a separate stage and included inside the \textit{modeling} stage.
 Similarly, we found that \textit{evaluation} and \textit{prediction} are often not depicted as separate stages.
 However, by separating the stages and modularizing the tasks, the DS process can be maintained better~\cite{msml, sculley2015hidden}.
 The pipeline created with the most number of stages (11) is provided by~\citeauthor{ashmore2019assuring}~\cite{ashmore2019assuring}.
 On the other hand, about 15\% of the pipelines from the literature are created with a minimal number (3) of stages.
 Among them, 80\% are ML processes and falls in the category of DS optimizations.
 We found that these pipelines are very specific to particular applications, which include context-specific stages like data sampling, querying, visualization, etc., but do not cover most of the representative stages.
 A pipeline in theory may not require all representative stages, since it can have novelty in certain stages and exclude the others.
 However, the representative pipeline provides common terminology and facilitate comparative analysis.